druid-io/druid-io.github.io/technology.md

 Like many analytic data stores, Druid stores data in columns.
 Depending on the type of column (string, number, etc), different compression and encoding methods are applied.
-Druid also builds different types of indexes based on column type.
+Druid also builds different types of indexes based on the column type.

 Similar to search systems, Druid builds inverted indexes for string columns for fast search and filter.
 Similar to timeseries databases, Druid intelligently partitions data by time to enable fast time-oriented queries.